heetp0101/E-Courts-Case-Scrapper/README.md

-# Instruction to run the Project
+# Instructions for the E-Courts Case Scrapper  Project
 - Follow the below steps to set up and run the project